koka-ts/koka/packages/koka/docs/comparison-with-effect-ts.md

 **Choose Effect-TS when:**

--   You need a full effect system and ecosystem
+-   You need a full-featured effect system and ecosystem
 -   You require advanced effect combinators

 ## Migration Guide